wordbit/wordbit/content/posts/how-do-you-know.md

 So, I ask you again, how do you know I'm real?

 Well, when I was in first grade, I threw up on a girl in reading circle and made her cry.
 I hate eating raw onions and cooked apple pie.
-Country music is the worst, but I love a good Western.
-On a trip to Europe with my best friend, we got into an argument and just sat on a stairway in Florence for eight hours straight, refusing to speak to each other.
+I think Country music is the worst, but I love a good Western.
+On a trip to Europe with my best friend, we got into an argument.
+Then we just sat on a stairway in Florence for eight hours straight, refusing to speak to each other.
+I've never tried bungie jumping, nor do I plan to.
 Trust me - I'm human.

 But isn't that what an AI would say to convince you it's human? 🤔